odoo/documentation/crm/overview/main_concepts/terminologies.rst

         sales" or not.

 -  **Kanban view :**
-        In Odoo, the Kanban view is a workflow visualisation tool halfway between a `list
+        In Twenty20, the Kanban view is a workflow visualisation tool halfway between a `list
         view <https://www.odoo.com/documentation/8.0/reference/views.html#reference-views-list>`__
         and a non-editable `form